analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ### Creating a I/O Peripheral Project

-The SDK contains example projects for all integrated peripherals, such as I2C, GPIO, and UART.
+The MSDK contains example projects for all integrated peripherals, such as I2C, GPIO, and UART.
 These can be used as a template for your own projects.
 To do this select "New"->"Maxim Microcontrollers" within Eclipse as demonstrated below.

 ![New->Maxim Micros](img/maxim_microcontrollers.png)